An Opportunity for Growth: Professor Pulino Advocates Entrepreneurship in India

 Throughout the conference she met government officials, international Intellectual Property experts, professors and students from some 20 universities from seven different states, and representatives from the school system, as well as young social entrepreneurs already on the way to a successful future.

 “This visit has left a deep and lasting mark,” comments Prof. Pulino.
 “The scale of the challenges faced in this country is overwhelming, but the intellectual talent creates also a unique opportunity for revolutionary growth.
 If the energy, dedication and aspiration I have witnessed over the weekend is an indication to go by, then I expect to see a profound transformation in the Indian entrepreneurial landscape over the next ten years.”

 Prof. Pulino is also confident that this first visit can lead to enriching collaborative opportunities between John Cabot University and the Engineering Staff College of India.

 ESCI is an autonomous organ of India’s largest body of professional engineers ‘The Institution of Engineers (India)’.
 ESCI was established in the year 1981 with the mandate of providing quality training and education in engineering and techno-management domains.
-Thanks to the initiative of Mr. S. Sai Kishore, Head of the Faculty Development Program, and to the support of Director Brig.
-Umar Faruk, ESCI is poised to become the spearhead of entrepreneurship in India.
+Thanks to the initiative of Er.
+Sai Kishore.
+P, Head (FDP Cell), ESCI, and to the support of Brig.
+A. Umar Farook, VSM (Retd), Director, ESCI is poised to become the spearhead of entrepreneurship in India.